dbohdan/pip-wtenv/README.md

   if the venv directory does not exist;
 - Upgrade pip,
-  then run it with the specified arguments if the venv directory does not contain a file called `installed`.
+  then run it with the specified arguments if the venv directory does not contain a file called `ready`.

 The venv directory for `foo.py` is named `.venv.foo.py` by default and is created in the same directory as `foo.py`.
 Pass the argument `name` to use `f".venv.{name}"` instead.